Pearl Oyster Mushrooms (Tree Oyster Mushrooms)

 Pioppini have a nutty, earthy taste.
-The stems have the same taste as the caps, but are slightly sweet.
+The stems have the same taste as the caps but are slightly sweet.
 These mushrooms retain a firm texture after cooking.
 They also lend flavor to the dish they are in.
-As a result, they are excellent in pastas, risottos, and stir-fries.
+As a result, they are excellent in pasta, risotto, and stir-fries.
 They are also good on their own, sautéed in oil or butter.

 Chestnut (Pholiota adiposa)

 Chestnut mushrooms are rich and nutty – and fine if you have a nut allergy!
 They retain their texture when cooked and add a great flavor to dishes.
 As with most mushrooms, cook them thoroughly to enjoy the best flavor and get the most nutrients.
 They are wonderful in soups and stuffings…or pasta…or stir fries, etc.